Tips for Writing a Competitive LRP Application

 Common Reasons Why LRP Applications Aren’t Funded

-- Weak or lukewarm letters of recommendation.
+- Weak or lukewarm reference letters.

 - Mediocre research plan.